AyushKatiyar13/Katiyar-portfolio/README.md

    ```

 5. **Open in Browser:**
-   Navigate to `http://localhost:3000` or the specified port to view the portfolio locally.
+   Navigate to `http://localhost:3000` (or the specified port) to view the portfolio locally.

-📬 Contact
+## 📬 Contact

-For any inquiries or suggestions, please use the "Drop a Message" button on the portfolio website.
+For inquiries or suggestions, please use the "Drop a Message" button on the portfolio website.

-Thank you for visiting my portfolio!
+## Thank you for visiting my portfolio!
+I hope you find it engaging and informative.
 If you have any feedback or suggestions, feel free to reach out.